web-deps/odom/docs/api/component/apply.md

 Indicates the type of mutation that is to be carried out.
 It can be set to either `"major"` or `"minor"`.
 Whether a mutation is major or minor is determined by the time complexity of the mutation operations, excluding the rendering process.

 A mutation operation that takes a short period of time (typically less than 16.67ms) to be performed is considered to be a minor mutation.
-Acom uses element cloning for major mutations
+Odom uses element cloning for major mutations

 A mutation operation that takes long (typically takes more than 16.67ms) to be performed is considered to be a major mutation.
-Acom uses `requestAnimationFrame` (thus the 16.67ms) for minor mutions.
+Odom uses `requestAnimationFrame` (thus the 16.67ms) for minor mutions.

 ## `run`